P1_1

 EXPERIENCE.

-A buyer will usually have a particular make and model in mind, and it then becomes a question of the cost of model A, which has been well looked after, relative to model B which has been neglected, but consequently less expensive.
-Newcomers often look at project versions of a boat through rose-colored glasses, and their lack of experience makes it difficult to accurately assess the costs associated with restoring a project boat.
-A well-used rule-of-thumb states that any estimate should be doubled in both costs and time, but this will often be unheeded by an eager PB buyer.
-Unfortunately, this is why project boats are frequently seen “For sale by owner,” by people who, for one reason or another have found it impossible to continue with a PB.
+A buyer may have a particular make and model in mind and it then becomes a question of the cost of model A, that has been well looked after, relative to model B that has been neglected, and consequently less expensive.
+Newcomers often look at project versions of a boat through rose-colored-glasses, and their lack of experience makes it difficult to accurately assess the costs associated with restoring a project boat.
+A well used rule-of-thumb states that any estimate should be doubled in both costs and time, but this will often go unheeded by an eager PB buyer.
+Unfortunately this is why project boats are frequently seen “For sale by owner,” by people who, for one reason or another, have found it impossible to continue with a PB.
 The vessel then transfers to another enthusiastic buyer, and sometimes even a third.
-It is therefore important for a prospective buyer of a PB to assess whether he can (a), actually do the work and (b), enjoy doing it, because if there is little enjoyment, the project will quickly sour, resulting in yet another, “For sale by owner.”
+It is therefore important for a prospective buyer of a PB to honestly assess whether he can (a) actually do the work and (b) enjoy doing it, because if there is little enjoyment the project will quickly sour, resulting in yet another “For sale by owner.”
+On the other hand, a skilled and experienced project boat restorer can “flip” a boat he has restored, and even make a profit

 SURVEY.